tahseenjamal/tazvim/README.md

 # Tazvim

-Tazvim is a lightweight and customizable Neovim configuration written in Lua, inspired by nvchad.
+Tazvim is a lightweight and customizable Neovim configuration written in Lua, inspired by LazyVim.
 This configuration is designed to be minimal yet powerful, providing an efficient coding environment with an elegant user interface.

 ## Features